kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 Recall is our ability to retrieve the information we hear.

-If we don't interprete information that we receive, it only sits in our sensory storage, which can only hold around 4 seconds of unsorted information.
+If we don't interpret information that we receive, it only sits in our sensory storage, which can only hold around 4 seconds of unsorted information.
 However, once we interpret and move information into one of our other memory stores, we can hold on to it for a litte longer.
 But surprisingly not that much longer.

 Short-term memory can only hold information for 20 - 60 seconds before the information either expires or moves to our long-term memory.
 If information manages to make it to our long term memory it can be stored indefinitely.
 However, this transfer to long-term memory is complex, and only occurs when we effectively integrate new information with our current knowledge.